 Basically, you are being a responsible plant owner if you are watering your plant and making sure it has enough to drink.

 However, too much water can be just as damaging as not enough water!
-Try to find the happy medium – and definitely work out each particular plant’s watering requirements!
+Try to find the happy medium (check this guide on watering from the bottom) – and definitely work out each particular plant’s watering requirements!